 ID Needed for Voting?

-To vote, you must either present a valid photo ID, or sign an affidavit if no photo ID is available.
+To vote, you must either present a valid photo ID.
 Acceptable photo ID includes:

 - A Louisiana driver's license

 - A Louisiana special ID card (you can get one for free at the Office of Motor Vehicles by showing your voter information card).

 - Any other generally recognized picture ID card that contains your name and signature

 If you do not have any form of ID, you can still vote by signature on a voter affidavit.